 In The Beginning

-Several film developers were offering digital floppy disks with your photos.
-This was one of the ways we documented our first pieces.
-So every piece of jewelry back then had a hard copy and a digital copy.
+Several film developers were offering floppy disks with your photos.
+This was one of the ways we had documented and have a record dating back to my earliest pieces.

-I often chuckle when I look at some those first pieces, and then sometimes I wonder why I am no longer doing a particular setting.
+I often chuckle when I look at some those first pieces, and then sometimes I wonder why I am no longer doing a particular settings.
+This was one of the ways we documented .

 Examples of our first works transferred to Disks.